pauloacs/Computational-Rheology/README.md

 SOLVERS:

-1- Collins' methor with exp - Method from "Numerical approach to simulating turbulent flow of a viscoelastic polymer solution" by T. Vaithianathan and Lance R. Collins with exponential kernel transformation
+1- Collins'_method_exp - Method from "Numerical approach to simulating turbulent flow of a viscoelastic polymer solution" by T. Vaithianathan and Lance R. Collins with exponential kernel transformation

 2- Collins' approach